jguzdv/parallel-tools/README.md

 - running helper programs through `/proc/self/fd/N`, so that what was inspected is what runs;
-- checking, before a signal goes out, that the target really is the run the operator meant â€” `/proc/PID/fd/2` against the log, and the script descriptor against this file;
+- checking, before a signal goes out, that the target really is the run the operator meant  `/proc/PID/fd/2` against the log, and the script descriptor against this file;
 - `/proc/self/mountinfo`, which is how a `hard_link` mode is checked against the filesystems that are actually mounted.

 Without `/proc` the tool still runs, and says once per run which of these it had to drop.
-It is not a supported configuration â€” it is what happens on a developer's macOS machine.
+It is not a supported configuration  it is what happens on a developer's macOS machine.

 ### External programs